-We estimate that the net proceeds from this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise in full their option to purchase additional shares), assuming the sale of shares of our common stock at an assumed initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$19.8 million (or approximately \$23.2 million if the underwriters exercise in full their option to purchase additional shares), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the Warrants issued pursuant to this offering.
+The actual offering price per Unit in this offering will be determined between us and the underwriters at the time of pricing.

 The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock and to facilitate our access to the public equity markets.
-We intend to use all of the net proceeds we receive from this offering for continued research and development and pre-commercialization planning of CTx-1301, continued research and development and pre-commercialization planning of CTx-1302, proof of concept study for CTx-2103, to satisfy obligations under certain related party notes, to satisfy outstanding accrued payroll expenses to employees, including our executive officers, and for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
+We intend to use all of the net proceeds we receive from this offering for continued research and development and precommercialization planning of CTx-1301, continued research and development of CTx-1302, the proof of concept study for CTx-2103, to satisfy obligations under certain related party notes, to satisfy outstanding accrued payroll expenses to employees, including our executive officers, and for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
 We currently expect to use the net proceeds from this offering as follows:

-- approximately \$ for continued research and development and pre-commercialization planning of CTx-1301; - approximately \$ for continued research and development and pre-commercialization planning of CTx-1302; - approximately \$ for proof of concept study for CTx-2103; - approximately \$ for the repayment of the Related Party Notes; - approximately \$ to satisfy outstanding accrued payroll expenses to employees, including our executive officers; and - the remainder for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
+- approximately \$13.0 million for continued research and development and pre-commercialization planning of CTx-1301; - approximately \$0.3 million for continued research and development of CTx-1302; - approximately \$0.7 million for proof of concept study for CTx-2103; - approximately \$0.4 million for the repayment of the Related Party Notes; - approximately \$1.7 million to satisfy outstanding accrued payroll expenses to employees, including our executive officers; and - the remainder for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.

-We believe that the net proceeds of this offering, together with our existing cash, will enable us to fund our operations for at least months, including the completion of our planned clinical trials for CTx-1301 and CTx-1302 and the submission of the NDA for CTx-1301.
+We believe that the net proceeds of this offering, together with our existing cash, will enable us to fund our operations for at least 12 months, including the continuation of our planned clinical trials for CTx-1301 and continued research and development of CTx-1302.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 With respect to commercialization of CTx-1301 and CTx-1302, we expect that we will require additional funds.